christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 **Permanent notes:**
 All model performance decreased as climatic dissimilarity increased.
 However, this decline was lower for PEMs, which suggests that mechanistic principles may be more reliable than CSDMs in projecting future species distributions under warming conditions.
 This shows that the biological mechanisms should be included for future and more robust model projections.

+#### What is the most important background information/literature/findings relevant to the study?
+(Hint: This should be in the introduction section).
+To evaluate model reliability, we can compare predictions to observations from previous time periods i.e. hindcasting.

+We don't have exact matches of the expected 21st century warming conditions, but the dissimilarity between 20th and 21st century is similar to the range we experienced since the beginning of the Holocene: abrupt climate warming followed by a long and uninterrupted climatic stability.

+To model species distributions, we mostly used CSDMs (aka niche models) which infer statistical relationship between observations of species occurences and environmental predictors.

+Alternative: process-explicit models (PEMs process based models) which rely on explicit formulations of the mechanisms driving the distribution of a given species (e.g. physiological, ecological, and or demographic process).
+Because they rely on biological processes, they are believed to provide more reliable predictions of species distribution changes under new climate.

+We don't know wether they provide more reliable predictions than CSdms

+Objectives:
+1. Assess which modelling approach best predicts pas species distributions and
+2. Whether model perfomance was related to their hypotheses(relationships describing explicit bio mechanisms or not) or to their calibration methods (calibrated on species occurence data or not)

+To do so, comapred 3 types of models: CSDMs, PEMs (expert PEMs) and fitted PEMs calibrated in the same way as CSDMs (inverse calibration using species occurence data and a novel type of algorithm

+#### What is the major finding and why is it important?
+All models showed a decrease of their performance when moving further into the past.
+Their results suggest that transferability and robustness of models are more strongly influenced by the processes explicitly represented in the models than by their method of calibration.

+PEMs may be more reliable under futur climatic conditions.
+Moving to what correlates with what to why and how things happen.
+More robust framework, grounded in mechanistic principles, for understanding and predicting species range shifts.
+**PEMS provide not only more detailed mechanistic understanding of the effects of environmental conditions on species fitness, they are also more robust than CSDMs in novel climates.**
+#### What are the major limitations of this study?
+They can't account for long or rare dispersion events or human influence.
+Plus, they focused on well known tree species for which we have a lot mechanistic understanding.
+However, it might not be the case for a lot of species and CSDMs might be more reliable for not well understood species.
+#### Which figure do you consider the most important and why?
+(Max: 100 words)
+Figure 3: shows that all models performance decrease with increased dissimilarity,but lower for process based models than correlative.
+It also shows that process models are more performant at predicting early holocene periods, but similar for mid to late holocene when there is less dissimilarity.
+Transferability: more transferable for early holocene when process based compared to correlative.

 ### Effects of Temperature Variations and Urban Heat Island on the Seasonal Development of Woody Plants in the South of Primorsky Krai
 A. A. Marchenko, 2024
 **Permanent notes**: